2025 Romanian presidential election: Georgescu barring and Simion candidacy

+Călin Georgescu (left) arriving to the Central Electoral Bureau to file his candidacy accompanied by his wife Cristela (centre-left) and George Simion (centre-right).
+His candidacy was rejected two days later, on March 9, due to legal and procedural issues linked to the former presidential elections and alleged Russian intervention in his favour.

 On 26 February 2025, Georgescu was stopped by police in traffic, while allegedly on his way to register for the election.
 He was charged with six offenses, including incitement to actions against the constitutional order, and support of fascist groups.
 Preemptive measures have been imposed, including judiciary control, and a 60-day ban on posting xenophobic and antisemitic materials to social networks (although such actions are already illegal in Romania).
 The police claimed to have found ten million U.S. dollars buried inside his bodyguard's house along with plane tickets to Moscow.

 On 7 March, Georgescu filed his candidacy to the Central Electoral Bureau, being rejected two days later which led to new protests.
 Consequently, George Simion arrived to the Central Electoral Bureau on 14 March accompanied by former Polish prime minister Mateusz Morawiecki to file his candidacy after collecting 604,000 signatures, above the minimum requirement of 200,000.
 The CEB approved his candidacy on the following day, which was also the deadline for candidates to register, with Simion stating "We passed the BEC, now let's see if we pass the CCR and return to democracy".
 The CCR validated his candidacy one day later as well as the ones of Nicușor Dan and Victor Ponta.